velos/Endpoints/docs/DefiningResponseType.md

 Similar to `ResponseDecoder`, this allows customization of the decoder used when errors are encountered and parsed using the `ErrorResponse` type.

-### `endpoint` (static var, required)
+### `definition` (static var, required)

-The `Endpoint` static var defines how all the pieces defined in the `RequestType` go together.
-When creating a `RequestType`, it's usually the last step, since it requires all the properties of the `RequestType` defined in order to put them together.
+The `Endpoint` static var defines how all the pieces defined in the `Endpoint` go together.
+When creating a `Endpoint`, it's usually the last step, since it requires all the properties of the `Endpoint` defined in order to put them together.

-An `Endpoint` is generic type with the type parameter conforming to `RequestType`, or equivalently `Self` since the static let is defined as part of the `RequestType` protocol.
+An `Endpoint` is generic type with the type parameter conforming to `Endpoint`, or equivalently `Self` since the static let is defined as part of the `Endpoint` protocol.